Pacific Coliseum: Filming

-Political Demonstrations
+Political demonstrations

-On October 16, 1970, the anti-nuclear protest group Don't Make a Wave Committee held a concert at the Pacific Coliseum and managed raise funds for a demonstration against nuclear testing by The United States.
+On October 16, 1970, the anti-nuclear protest group Don't Make a Wave Committee held a concert at the Pacific Coliseum and managed to raise funds for a demonstration against nuclear testing by The United States.
 The demonstration marked the beginning of the environmental organization Greenpeace.

-Religious Gatherings
+Religious gatherings

 On November 14–16, 1978, His Highness Prince Aga Khan, 49th Imam of Ismaili Muslims gave a series of audiences or mulaqats to the Ismaili community of British Columbia.

 On July 26, 1982, to commemorate the foundation ceremony of the Ismaili Centre Vancouver, His Highness Prince Aga Khan, 49th Imam of Ismaili Muslims gave an audience or mulaqat to the Ismaili community of British Columbia.

-On April 22, 1983 during the commemoration of his Silver Jubilee His Highness Prince Aga Khan, 49th Imam of Ismaili Muslims together with the Begum Aga Khan and his brother Prince Amyn Aga Khan gave an audience or mulaqat to the Ismaili community of British Columbia.
+On April 22, 1983, during the commemoration of his Silver Jubilee His Highness Prince Aga Khan, 49th Imam of Ismaili Muslims together with the Begum Aga Khan and his brother Prince Amyn Aga Khan gave an audience or mulaqat to the Ismaili community of British Columbia.

-E-Sports
+Esports

 The Pacific Coliseum hosted the League of Legends Championship Series Spring 2017 North American Finals on April 22 and 23, 2017, where Team SoloMid retained its NALCS title against Cloud9 in a five-game series.
 Usually hosted in Santa Monica, California, it was the second consecutive time that a North American LCS final was held in Canada, after Toronto hosted the Summer 2016 final.

+On 27 June to 12 July 2025, the Coliseum will host the 2025 Mid-Season Invitational, which will be Canada's first hosting of a League of Legends international competition.